yyc12345/BallanceBlenderHelper/docs/docs/en/import-export-virtools.md

 ### Conflict Options

 The Conflict Options section indicates what to do when the importer encounters duplicate object names.
-There are 4 levels, for Object, Mesh, Material and Texture.
+There are 5 levels, for Object, Light, Mesh, Material and Texture.
 There are 2 ways to handle it: Rename and Use Current.
 When Rename is selected and a duplicate name is encountered, a suffix will be added to the name to make it unique.
 By choosing Use Current, the import of the item from the file will be ignored and the item with the same name will be used instead, which already exists in the Blender document.

 !!! info "Differences from Virtools conflict resolution"
     Compared to the conflict resolution dialog in Virtools, the conflict resolution options provided by the BBP plugin do not support replacement, and the granularity is not fine-tuned to individual instances, but only for an entire type.
 So you can't set a different conflict resolution for each instance of a conflict individually.
 However, this setting is sufficient for most scenarios.